 This family-friendly attraction has rides galore to keep children of all ages happy.
-There are gentle rides and attractions for children as young as two, with more thrilling rides like the Haunted House and rollercoaster for teens.
-Most of the festival site is buggy-friendly and there are baby-changing facilities at various disabled toilets.
-Ice skating, Zippos Circus and The Magical Ice Kingdom are all popular with little ones.
+There are gentle rides and attractions for children as young as two, with thrilling rollercoasters for teens.
+Most of the festival site is buggy-friendly and there are baby-changing facilities at various toilets.

 5. Wrap up warm

 It can get pretty chilly in the winter months and since the festival is an open-air event, we'd recommend wearing a hat, scarf, gloves and a warm coat.
-This is especially important if you're visiting Bar Ice or The Magical Ice Kingdom, chilled to a frosty -8°C (17.6°F).
-Brrr!
-If you're feeling cold, you're never far away from a mulled wine or a hot chocolate.
+This is especially important if you're visiting Bar Ice or The Magical Ice Kingdom presents The Secret Forest, chilled to a frosty -10C (14F)... brrr!
+But, if you're feeling cold, you're never far away from a mulled wine or a hot chocolate.

 6. Spot famous faces